Bulk medium evolution has considerable effects on jet observables

 where $\theta_{T}$ is the polar angle of fluid momentum $T^{0i}$ with respect to the jet direction.
 For the subtracted background in the brick case, we take the limit of $T^{0i}\to0$ for all spatial components.

-In this work, we perform simulations of jet evolution in vacuum, a static brick, and an expanding medium, starting with a single gluon of energy $E_\mathrm{init}\!=\!140$~GeV.
+In this work, we perform simulations of jet evolution in a vacuum, a static brick, and an expanding medium, starting with a single gluon of energy $E_\mathrm{init}\!=\!140$~GeV (see Supplemental Material \cite{SupplMat} for a result for smaller initial jet energy).
 Its momentum amplitude is determined by sampling the Sudakov form factor in MATTER, with a direction along the $x$-axis.
 The jet partons evolve up to $t\!=\!8$~fm.
 For vacuum simulations, we apply MATTER without medium effects.
 In-medium energy loss is modelled by MATTER and LBT with $\alpha^{\mathrm{med}}_\mathrm{S}=0.25$, above $T = 160$ MeV.

-In the weakly-coupled case, the medium evolves according to the hydrodynamic equation without a source term.
-In the strongly-coupled description, we introduce source terms generated by the relativistic diffusion equation~(\ref{eq:causal_diff}) for the \emph{hole} partons and soft partons with the energy in the lab frame below the cut $E^\mathrm{dep}_\mathrm{cut}\!=\!2$\,GeV.
+In the weakly coupled case, the medium evolves according to the hydrodynamic equation without a source term.
+In the strongly coupled description, we introduce source terms generated by the relativistic diffusion equation~(\ref{eq:causal_diff}) for the \emph{hole} partons and soft partons with the energy in the aboratory frame below the cut $E^\mathrm{dep}_\mathrm{cut}\!=\!2$\,GeV.
 We set $\tau_\mathrm{relax}\!=\!1.0$\,fm, $D_\mathrm{diff}\!=\!0.6$\,fm, and $t_\mathrm{th}\!=\!1.5$\,fm.

-Figure~\ref{fig:plots} shows the angular distribution of the jet observables defined in Eq.~(\ref{eq:jet_mom_mass}).
+Figure~\ref{fig:1} shows the angular distribution of the jet observables defined in Eq.~(\ref{eq:jet_mom_mass}).
 For the case with the expanding medium, we consider two different production points of the jet initiating parton; the parton is produced at the center of the medium $(x\!=\!y\!=\!z\!=\!0)$ and escapes \emph{outward} along with the radial flow, or the parton is produced at the edge $(x\!=\!-10~\mbox{fm},y\!=\!z\!=\!0)$ and propagates \emph{inward}, toward the center against the radial flow.

 It should be noted that all jet energies, momenta, and masses squared, for all settings, converge to their original values, which are assigned to the jet initiating parton, at $\theta = \pi$, showing their conservation during the evolution.
 This also serves as a crucial test of our calculation.
 The jet substructures are modified within the constraints of these conservation conditions.